supercollider/supercollider/README_WINDOWS.md

 ### Arranging the components

-*Note:* If you are only building 64-bit SuperCollider, you will likely not even have to bother with this step, as CMake will find the libraries where they are installed by default.
-However, creating the folder structure *exactly as given here* could save you from headaches if CMake cannot find them for whatever reason.
+*Note:* creating the folder structure *exactly as given here* could save you from headaches if CMake cannot find them for whatever reason.

 Create a new folder next to where you cloned SuperCollider.
 If you're making a 32-bit build, call it `x86`; use `x64` for 64-bit.
 Move the installed files of